General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Accelerating Applications

 \subsection{Property Prediction}

-\glspl{gpm} have emerged as a powerful tool for predicting molecular and material properties, offering an alternative to traditional quantum mechanical calculations or specialized \gls{ml} models.
-Current \gls{gpm}-driven property prediction tasks span both classification and regression.
-Unlike conventional approaches that rely on task-specific architectures and extensively labeled data, \glspl{gpm} have demonstrated strong generalization capabilities across diverse domains, efficiently adapting to various prediction tasks.
-Their success extends to multiple datasets, from standardized benchmarks such as \modelname{MoleculeNet} \autocite{wu2018moleculenet}, to curated datasets targeting specific applications such as antibacterial activity \autocite{chithrananda2020chemberta} or photovoltaic efficiency\autocite{aneesh2025semantic}.
+\glspl{gpm} have emerged as a tool for predicting molecular and material properties.
+Current examples of \gls{gpm}-driven property prediction span both classification and regression from standardized benchmarks such as \modelname{MoleculeNet} \autocite{wu2018moleculenet}, to curated datasets targeting specific applications such as antibacterial activity \autocite{chithrananda2020chemberta} or photovoltaic efficiency \autocite{aneesh2025semantic}.